PetrCala/alcohol-tracker/docs/source/developer/notes.rst

 #.
 Install `node.js <https://nodejs.org/>`_.
 #.
 Install the `Java SE Development Kit (JDK)  <https://www.oracle.com/java/technologies/downloads/#java17>`_.
 We recommend you use the long-term-supported version 17.
 After the installation, open the *Edit environment variables for your account* window from the Windows control pannel, and ADD a new variable named *JAVA_HOME*.
 Set its value to the installed folder of the JDK (most likely :code:`C:\\ProgramFiles\\Java\\jdk-{version-name}\\`)
 #.
 Install React Native by running :code:`npx react native`
+#.
+Install the lates version of firebase tools using :code:`npm install -g firebase-tools`.

 Setting up the project after cloning the repository